The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 The F-82 continued participating in operations in Korea until March 1952.
 This war brought jet aircraft to the forefront.
 Yet, underestimating propeller planes proved to be fatal.

-7 – Only one Air Force Group ever used the F-82 Twin Mustang for its original designed mission
+7 – Only one Air Force Group ever used the F-82 Twin Mustang for its originally designed mission

 We said earlier that the distinctive feature of the F-82 was its capability to stand long flights.
-As such extent it excelled at it that, after World War II, it was the only aircraft capable of escorting long-range bombarders.
+To such an extent, it excelled at it that, after World War II, it was the only aircraft capable of escorting long-range bombarders.